Custom data

 - The labels and values are obtained dynamically when the targeting condition interface is displayed.

-This feature is especially useful for integrating with third-party data providers like DMPs or CRMs.
+This feature is especially useful for integrating with third-party data providers, like DMPs or CRMs.
 For example, if the custom data represents an external segment from a DMP, the user can select "Loyal customers" instead of the internal ID, which is usually a complex string of characters like "8ney4225y65a".
 The list of defined segments in the DMP is always up-to-date on Kameleoon's interface, so this feature handles the synchronization automatically.

 - All elements in the array should be JavaScript objects.